rajnigupta76/r1-connect-demo-iOS/README.md

 ```

 ## d.
 Advanced Settings
-The following is a list of configuration parameters for the R1 Connect SDK, most of these contain values that are sent to the tracking server to help identify your app on our platform and to provide analytics on sessions and location.
+The following is a list of configuration parameters for the R1 Connect SDK.
+Most of these contain values that are sent to the tracking server to help identify your app on our platform and to provide analytics on sessions and location.

 ####Configuration Parameters